The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 A coach in the same stage was running three different offers simultaneously: group program, 1-on-1 coaching, and a course.
 None were fully built.
 All were “almost ready.”
 Revenue stuck at $8K/month because nothing was ever finished enough to sell confidently.

 She’d been “almost ready” for seven months.
-At even $3K extra per month from one completed offer, she’d lost $21K in revenue just from inability to finish.
+At even $3K extra per month from one completed offer, she’d lost $21K in revenue just from the inability to finish.

 Another consultant kept her price at $1,200 because “that’s what people in my industry charge.”
 She was worth $3K easy.
 But the low price signaled uncertainty.
-Clients treated her like a budget option, negotiated hard, took forever to close.
+Clients treated her like a budget option, negotiated hard, and took forever to close.

 Each leak feels small.
-Together they drain everything.
+Together, they drain everything.

 Here’s a pattern I see constantly: a coach starts Monday energized.
 Has a plan.
 Feels motivated.
-By Wednesday they’re exhausted.
-By Friday they can’t remember what they accomplished.
-Weekend comes and they feel like they worked hard but got nowhere.
+By Wednesday, they’re exhausted.
+By Friday, they can’t remember what they accomplished.
+Weekend comes, and they feel like they worked hard but got nowhere.

 Why?
 Because they spent the week context-switching between 15 incomplete things instead of finishing 3 complete ones.